-Anonymous asked: I read "my self defense looks like hate" and thought -- that's exactly how I feel when I board a plane and see Muslims!
+Anonymous said: I read "my self defense looks like hate" and thought -- that's exactly how I feel when I board a plane and see Muslims!
 They don't understand how menacing they look in those turbans, and so dangerous!
 I make sure I don't talk to Arab people without my hand wrapped around the cellphone in my pocket, in case I need to quickly call 9-1-1.
 If only Muslims were self-conscious enough to realize that wearing a baggy sweatshirt makes me fear they have a bomb strapped to their chest.
 Scary, right?

 Wow.
 This comment is so far removed from the point of my recent post “my self defense looks like hate" that I didn’t even want to respond to it.
 But, I am compelled to, because I trusted you with very vulnerable emotions and you, Anonymous, did the same.
 We’ve both bared tender—and terrifying—parts of ourselves.
 So I’m assuming—and I’m trying very hard not to make assumptions about you—that we have a level of trust and can have this conversation with the upmost respect for our disagreements.